‘Mass Effect: Andromeda’ March Release Date Officially Set, New Screenshots Released

 Mass Effect: Andromeda received an official release date Wednesday following some a leak the day before that led to speculation on the game’s launch date.
 PlayStation 4, Xbox One, and PC owners can start girding their wallet for March 21 while also checking out some just released screenshots.

-As Inquistr previously reported, a Microsoft Rewards page pointed towards a March 31 release date for Mass Effect: Andromeda.
-A Friday release is uncommon for Electronic Arts published games, which led to some doubts over the listed date.
+As the Inquistr previously reported, a Microsoft Rewards page pointed towards a March 31 release date for Mass Effect: Andromeda.
+A Friday release is uncommon for Electronic Arts-published games, which led to some doubts over the listed date.
 BioWare General Manager cleared things up with a post to the game’s website with official launch dates of March 21 for North America and March 23 for Europe.

 New Mass Effect: Andromeda screenshots were then shared via Game Informer featuring a lava-style planet.
 There’s not much context surrounding the screenshots, but they appear to be gameplay images set on of the many open-world planets player will be able to explore.
 This leads into Nvidia’s CES keynote tonight at 9:30 p.m.
-ET / 6:30 p.m.
+ET/6:30 p.m.
 PT where more gameplay video will be shown.

-In Andromeda, humans elected to attempt to colonize a new galaxy via Ark ships rior to the war with the Reapers in the original trilogy.
+In Andromeda, humans elected to attempt to colonize a new galaxy via Ark ships prior to the war with the Reapers in the original trilogy.
 Players will have the choice between a brother or sister character with the last name of Ryder.
 They play the role of an N7 Pathfinder, an operative given the duty of finding new planets for humans to colonize.
 Unfortunately, this makes humans the alien invaders now, and their arrival is not exactly peaceful.

 The game is set hundreds of years in the future, which accounts for the time it takes to travel from our Milky Way galaxy to the Andromeda galaxy.
 A previously released cinematic trailer sets the stage for the conflict and the main villain.